 How to farm money in Crimson Desert fast

-Farming money – or Silver – in Crimson Desert is best done through Fundamentalist Goblins
+Farming money, or Silver, in Crimson Desert is best done through Fundamentalist Goblins

-Best early game money farm in Crimson Desert
+Best early money farm in Crimson Desert

 - Head to the Sunrise Plains, a region not far south of the Greymane Camp in Howling Hills.

-- Ride around on your horse to quickly find groups of Goblins and quickly kill them.
+- Here you'll find bands of random enemies called "Fundamentalist Goblins".
+Ride around on your horse to quickly find groups and quickly kill them.

-- Search their bodies and the areas around them for Crude Devil Masks.
+- Search their bodies and the areas around for Crude Devil Masks.
 These are special pieces of headwear that they have a chance to drop – roughly 25% chance per Goblin killed by my experience.

 - Use the Crimson Desert fast travel system to get back to any merchant, and sell all your Crude Devil Masks.

-Crude Devil Masks are bizarrely valuable – you can sell them to any merchant for 13.71 each, and it's easy to come away from ten minutes of Goblin slaying with an inventory stuffed with them.
+These Crude Devil Masks are bizarrely valuable – you can sell them to any merchant for 13.71 each, and it's easy to come away from ten minutes of Goblin slaying with an inventory stuffed with them.

 Best late game money farm in Crimson Desert